 To understand the amount of light that can come from a digital screen when used at night, consider a laptop computer.
 Not including any additional light from a cell phone or TV screen in the same room, the amount of light emitted by a single laptop is 33,000% greater than the intensity of light from a full moon.

-Exposure to blue light in the evening disturbs your sleep by inhibiting your body’s production of your sleep hormone, melatonin.
+Exposure to light from digital screens in the evening disturbs your sleep by inhibiting your body’s production of your sleep hormone, melatonin.
 In fact, studies show a link between light exposure at night and a reduction in both sleep quality and daytime alertness as well as mood.